JonathonJulian/chain-metal/README.md

 ## Overview

 Instructions for deploying an Ethereum Mainnet Full Node using Geth and Prysm, monitored using the Prometheus stack.
-Additionally, this project includes functionality to create custom metrics or other data that can be exported or displayed on a webpage.

 This leverages [ethereum-helm-charts](https://github.com/ethpandaops/ethereum-helm-charts), which is actively maintained and provides support for many clients and configurations.

+Additionally, this project includes functionality to create custom metrics or other data formats that can be displayed on a webpage.

 ### Prerequisites